- About Us

 Failing to keep these powers of attorney separate could lead to a person who you don’t necessarily trust being empowered to make certain critical decisions on your behalf.

-When you are ready to develop an effective power of attorney, the estate planning lawyers at Phillips & Blow, PC will be ready to help you.
+When you are ready to develop an effective power of attorney, the estate planning lawyers at Colorado Estate Matters, Ltd. will be ready to help you.
 We provide a thoughtful, comprehensive approach to our clients’ estate planning needs, and we are dedicated to helping each of our clients and their families find the best solutions for them.

-At Phillips & Blow, PC, our Denver estate planning lawyers are skilled at using a variety of traditional and innovative approaches to develop solutions that are perfectly tailored to our clients’ needs and objectives.
+At Colorado Estate Matters, Ltd., our Denver estate planning lawyers are skilled at using a variety of traditional and innovative approaches to develop solutions that are perfectly tailored to our clients’ needs and objectives.
 Our goal is to help our clients efficiently navigate the complexities of the law so they can develop prudent solutions that will protect them, their assets and their families in the future.

 We can discuss your estate planning needs and different options during our consultation.
 To schedule this meeting, call us at (303) 713-9147 or email us using the contact form at the top of this page.